Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

-Now suppose that there is a $\Q$-curve $E$ over a degree $5$ or $7$ extension with a $16$-isogeny or a $27$-isogeny and let $E'$ be an isogenous curve with rational $j$-invariant, $E''$ the quadratic twist of $E'$ which is rational and $E'''$ the corresponding twist of $E$.

-Then, we may without loss of generality assume that the isogeny $E \to E'$ is a $2^a 3^b$-isogeny as other isogeny degrees preserve the $2$-torsion and the $3$-torsion.
+Suppose that there is a $\Q$-curve $E$ over a degree $5$ or $7$ extension with a $16$-isogeny or a $27$-isogeny and let $E'$ be an isogenous curve with rational $j$-invariant, $E''$ the quadratic twist of $E'$ which is rational and $E'''$ the corresponding twist of $E$, as in the diagram in the proof of \Cref{twist-dualno}.
+Without loss of generality we may assume that the isogeny $E \to E'$ is a $2^a 3^b$-isogeny for some $a,b \geq 0$.

-However, then the corresponding $2^a3^b$-isogeny $E'' \to E'''$ is defined over $\Q$, so $E'''$ is a rational elliptic curve and $E$ has rational $j$-invariant.
-We are now done by \Cref{basechanges5} and \Cref{basechanges7}.
+However, the corresponding $2^a3^b$-isogeny $E'' \to E'''$ is defined over $\Q$ since $5$ and $7$ do not divide $\GL_2(\Z/2\Z)$ or $\GL_2(Z/3\Z)$, so $E'''$ is a rational elliptic curve and its twist $E$ has rational $j$-invariant.
+The claim now follows by \Cref{basechanges5} and \Cref{basechanges7}. \end{proof}